Dr Bernadette Fuge, OBE – Chair

 Lyn lives in Chepstow and he is a Chartered Public Accountant.
 He recently retired after some 46 years, full time and part time service in local government around the Severnside area.
 Lyn’s former posts include Treasurer of South Wales Police Authority, County Treasurer of Mid Glamorgan County Council, Deputy County Treasurer of Avon County Council in Bristol and Deputy Chief Executive of Bridgend Unitary Authority.
 For some years he was a Council Member of the Accountancy Institute, Chair of the Local Government Policy Committee and a participant in national local government funding groups.
 Lyn is currently Treasurer and a Trustee of Age Cymru Gwent.
 Photography and travel are his passions and he is kept increasingly busy with his four grandchildren.

 Keith was born and educated in South East Wales before gaining a BSc (Hons) in Psychology.
-He has experience of working in tourism, housing, and learning & development.
+He has experience of working in tourism, housing, and learning and development.
 He is a former CEO of a charity supporting older people, a former Non-Executive Director in NHS England, and is currently a Trustee of two charities in Wales.

 Keith has been a Non-Executive Director of Age Cymru Retail Ltd since 2014.